SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 55. Surfers at Fort Point

 Fort Point sits right under the Golden Gate Bridge.
-They surf in a small area right on the waterfront.
+Surfers come here to ride the waves in the area right along the waterfront.

 You will often see a small group of spectators enjoying the show (stop here after visiting #20).